load data from previous sections

 conclude that variables related to rainfall and the variable

 correlated with variables related to temperatures.
-Further we realize
+Furthermore, we

-that these vectors plot along the axis of the first principal component
+realize that these vectors plot along the axis of the first principal

-(PC1), thus indicating that PC1 accounts for the variability in the data
+component (PC1), indicating that PC1 accounts for the variability in the

-set due to weather stations located in warm and dry low altitude regions
+data set due to weather stations located in warm and dry low altitude

-Similar conclusions can be drawn for the second principal component
+regions.
+Similar conclusions can be drawn for the second principal

-(PC2).
-PC2 accounts for the variability in the data set due to weather
+component (PC2).
+PC2 accounts for the variability in the data set due to

-stations characterized by high wind speed and low seasonal variability
+weather stations characterized by high wind speed and low seasonal

-in temperature, probably coastal regions, and weather stations
+variability in temperature, probably coastal regions, and weather

-characterized by low(er) wind speed and high(er) seasonal variability in
+stations characterized by low(er) wind speed and high(er) seasonal

-temperature, probably regions with continental climates.
-Based on that
+variability in temperature, probably regions with continental climates.

-characterization we may reference each particular point, and thus each
+Based on that characterization we may reference each particular point,

-particular weather station, and associate it with a particular domain.
+and thus each particular weather station, and associate it with a

-Let us consider the points that plot in the lower left quadrant; these
+particular domain.
+Let us consider the points that plot in the lower

-are probably high altitude weather stations, characterized by low
+left quadrant; these are probably high altitude weather stations,

 autoplot(pca, loadings = TRUE,